vShyotu/agile-board-backend/Tutorial.md

    - `npm install --save-dev eslint-config-prettier`
    - Add "prettier" to the extends array in .eslintrc.js

-4. Setup Husky pre-commit hooks with lint-staged to run linting and formatting on commits

-   - `npx mrm lint-staged`
-   - Remove any log file artefacts created by this command (e.g. 10)

-     **Note:** it's important that eslint and prettier are configured prior to this as it will detect them in your package.json file to setup lint-staged and husky and create their configs in package.json.

 ### Setup Nodemon

 Currently we have to restart the application everytime we make changes - nodemon will take care of this for us and watch for changes and restart as necessary.